jpsca/writeadoc/docs/content/languages.md

 ### 2. Create a subfolder for the content of each language

 Inside the `content` folder, create a subfolder for each translation.
-For example, to support Spanish and Italian, in addition of the default English:
+For example, to support Spanish and Italian, in addition to the default English:

 ```bash
 content/